 To get the best value, try booking a flight at noon when visiting Indira Gandhi Intl.
 Generally the prices will increase for flights in the morning as these tend to have higher demand.

-Indira Gandhi International Airport is just 10 miles (16km) outside of New Delhi.
+Indira Gandhi International Airport (DEL) is just 10 miles (16km) outside of New Delhi.
 The airport opened the dazzling new Terminal 3, which handles all international flights, in 2010, but there are also a number of other terminals still in use at the airport.
-Passengers who used the airport prior to the opening of Terminal 3 might remember a dank and dirty affair with little to offer travellers, but all this changed when the airport was privatised and revamped.
+Passengers who used the airport prior to the opening of Terminal 3 might remember a dank and dirty affair with little to offer travellers, but all this changed when the airport was privatized and revamped.

 New Delhi’s airport is well connected to cities across the world and serviced by a large number of international and national carriers.
 There are also quite a few low-cost carriers in residence and it’s a hub for ten Indian carriers including Jet Airways, Kingfisher and Air India.

 Indira Gandhi International Airport is a natural gateway to northern India.
 As one of the largest and busiest airports on the Indian subcontinent, it’s a great introduction to a country full of delights, adventures and surprises.